skypilot-org/skypilot/docs/source/reference/logging.rst

 Usage Collection
 =================

-Sky collects usage stats by default.
-This data will only be used by the Sky team to improve its services and for research purpose.
+SkyPilot collects usage stats by default.
+This data will only be used by the SkyPilot team to improve its services and for research purpose.
 We will **not** sell data or buy data about you.

 What data is collected?
 -----------------------

-We collect non-sensitive data that helps us understand how Sky is used.
+We collect non-sensitive data that helps us understand how SkyPilot is used.
 We will redact your ``setup``, ``run``, and ``env`` from the collected data.

 .. _usage-disable: